Landon Donovan: Broadcasting career

-After being left off the 2014 World Cup roster for the United States, Donovan joined the ESPN broadcast team for the World Cup as a studio analyst.
+After being left off the 2014 World Cup roster for the United States, Donovan joined the ESPN/ABC broadcast team for the World Cup as a studio analyst.
 After his retirement, Donovan became a color commentator for FOX Sports, participating in the network's coverage of the United States–Ecuador quarter-final of the Copa América Centenario.
+He also called the USMNT games on Fox with John Strong and Stuart Holden and then teamed up with ESPN/ABC's lead play-by-play announcer Ian Darke for the 2022 World Cup and Euro 2024.

-San Diego Loyal SC (Ownership and Leadership)
+San Diego Loyal (ownership and leadership)

-Donovan, along with Warren Smith, a co-founder of Sacramento Republic FC, founded a USL Championship expansion team in June 2019.
+Donovan, along with Warren Smith, a co-founder of Sacramento Republic, founded a USL Championship expansion team in June 2019.
 The team debuted in the USL Championship in 2020.
 Warren Smith will be the president, while Donovan will be the executive vice president of soccer operations and head coach of the new club.
 Provisionally named USL San Diego, the team's name and crest would be developed through fan engagement and reflect the interests of the city.
-On November 2, 2019, the team announced their branding and naming themselves San Diego Loyal SC.
+On November 2, 2019, the team announced their branding and naming themselves San Diego Loyal.

-Lincoln City F.C.
+Lincoln City

 On 17 June 2021, it was announced that Donovan would be joining Lincoln City as a Strategic Advisor, working with the Board, Chief Executive Liam Scully and Director of Football Jez George to enhance the club's network and relationships, particularly within North America.